ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Uchenna Ezibe (ANS Senior Manager of STEM Programs)

-In a world where social media shapes public perception, how can the nuclear community effectively engage young audiences and foster nuclear literacy?
+In a world where social media shapes public perception, policy, and everything in between, how can the nuclear community effectively engage young audiences and foster nuclear literacy?
 This panel brings together top nuclear educators to share their insights, strategies, and best practices for communicating nuclear science in an engaging and accessible way.
 From breaking down complex topics into viral-friendly content, to handling misinformation and building trust online, our panelists will discuss what works—and what doesn’t—when reaching the digital generation.
 Whether you're a scientist, educator, or advocate, join us for a dynamic conversation on how to make nuclear science trend for all the right reasons.

 To join the conversation, you must be logged in and registered for the meeting.